 This leaflet is offered as a guide to you and your family.
 The possible benefits of treatment vary; for some people hormonal therapy may reduce the risk of cancer coming back, for others it may control the cancer and its symptoms.
-Your clinical team will be happy to answer any questions you have about your treatment.
+Your doctor will explain to you whether you will receive chemotherapy or another type of treatment or a combination of both.
+Your doctor or nurse will be happy to answer any questions you have about your treatment.